rey-pository/rey-pository/README.md

 ### Hello world!
-I'm Rey, a Software Engineer from Indonesia. 👋
+It's Rey, a Software Engineer from Indonesia. 👋

 I'm a **Junior Software Engineer** with full-stack development experience, a deep passion for learning, and a knack for storytelling.
 While completing my studies, I led a Faculty Student Executive Board (BEM) as President and managed to publish **4 e-books and a Scopus-indexed international journal**.